Kikobeats/kikobeats.com/_posts/2016-02-27-fink-url-shortener-for-masses.md

 Two users that register the same URI get the same output.
 Simple!.

-Also I register an emoji URL domain to put a little of âœ¨.
+Also, I registered an emoji URL domain to add a touch of ✨.

 ## Technical Stack